Call us +61 438 992 325

 The Greater One-Horned rhinoceros, Sumatran rhinoceros and Javan rhinoceros are all seriously endangered due to rampant poaching and habitat loss caused by human encroachment.
 Poached for their horn, rhino are caught by snares, pit traps, poisoned or electrocuted by wires hung from overhanging power lines.

-The Javan rhino population is currently stable with an estimated 60-63 individuals.
+The Javan rhino population is currently estimated at around 65-70 individuals.
 With the identification of a suitable translocation site in the process, ideally, a second population will be established in the near future.

 For the Sumatran rhino, the continual and sharp decline of this population means that urgent and bold action must be taken in the next few years if we are to save them from extinction.
 This must include utilising every tool available to science and the cooperation of government and NGOs for expedient action.